akrecev/akrecev/README.md

 </div>

 ### Hi there 👋
-My name is Andrey
+My name is Andrey.

 I have more than 1 year of experience in software design and development (backend).
-Has experience writing software from scratch and maintaining existing projects.
+I have experience writing software from scratch and maintaining existing projects.
 During this time, I developed applications in the field of water use and water conservation.

-Currently working at [RWEC.RU](https://rwec.ru/) as Software Engineer.
+Currently, working at [RWEC.RU](https://rwec.ru/) as a Software Engineer.
 I mostly work with Java8, Java17, Spring Boot, Gradle, Maven, Spring Data, PostgreSQL, MySQL.
 REST API design and development.